amiroff/NextBook/pages/documentation/fencedcode.md

 }
 ```

+## Clipboard Button

+Any code block will have automatic `Copy` icon clicking which copies contents of code block to clipboard.

 ## Code Header Information

-You can display various information like title, link to source and clipboard button in code header.
+You can display various information like title and link to source in code header.

 ### Code Title